Schw4lbe/jizo-noods/README.md

 #### Questions

-- how many different ramen kits?
+- how many different ramen kits (onhold)
 - possibility of more kits in the future?
-- possibility of starters on page directly in the future? answer: yes
-- icons on soups needed? (hot, contains garlic etc.)
 - about us with images and video?

 ## dev references